Jordan Oladokun: Los Angeles Chargers

 On May 9, 2025, Oladokun was signed with the Los Angeles Chargers as an undrafted free agent.
 He was waived/injured on August 13, and reverted to the team's injured reserve list on August 15.

+On May 7, 2026, Oladokun was waived by the Chargers.

+BC Lions

+On September 21, 2026, Oladokun signed with the BC Lions of the Canadian Football League (CFL), and joined their practice roster along with his older brother, quarterback Chris Oladokun.

 Personal life

-Oladokun is the younger brother of current NFL quarterback, Chris Oladokun.
+Oladokun is the younger brother of current CFL quarterback, Chris Oladokun.